More and more creators are creating 3D Photos to post on Facebook (and create 3D Photo Display Ads to run across the web).

 Avoid white and keep the overall depth map in gray tone

 Use shades of gray to fill in.
 Black-gray for the farthest object and light-gray for the nearest object instead of white color.

-Blur object edges
+Blur object edges on your depth map

 Blurring helps avoid stretching the edge of the object when moving.

 Our designer shared this: “My trick is to add effect Outer Glow size 10-13px using the same color as the object.
 The Gaussian Blur Filter can work too.”

 Stay in the know on all things AR, VR, 3D, and 360° advertising